Korean reunification: Deteriorating relations (2020–present)

-Lee Jae Myung's presidency (2025–present)
+Lee Jae Myung's presidency

-Following the inauguration of President Lee Jae-myung in June 2025, South Korea’s approach toward North Korea shifted to a more pragmatic and engagement-oriented stance, contrasting with the hardline policies of his predecessor.
+Following the inauguration of President Lee Jae Myung in June 2025, South Korea's approach toward North Korea shifted to a more pragmatic and engagement-oriented stance, contrasting with the hardline policies of his predecessor.
 On 11 June 2025, Lee banned anti-North Korean activists from sending leaflets into the North by balloon.
 He also ordered the military to halt loudspeaker propaganda broadcasts across the border with North Korea, South Korea even switched off shortwave radio broadcasts that had carried similar propaganda for over half a century in an attempt to improve relations.
 North Korea responded by halting their own propaganda loudspeakers towards the South just a few hours later.
 Lee expressed gratitude for the North's reciprocation, remarking that the speed of their response had exceeded his expectations, and also expressed hope for an improvement in relations.

-But these efforts by Lee were “not the work worthy of appreciation,” said Kim Yo Jong, who spoke for her brother, Kim Jong Un, in a statement.
+These efforts by Lee were “not the work worthy of appreciation,” said Kim Yo Jong, who spoke for her brother, Kim Jong Un, in a statement.
 She went on to say that no matter what policy was adopted in Seoul or proposal was sent that they had zero interest in discussion with South Korea.
 These had been the first official remarks on the new administration by the North.
 South Korea sought to downplay the significance of the statement by Kim Yo Jong, saying that the government would continue its efforts to promote reconciliation and cooperation.
 A South Korean government spokesman, Koo Byoung-sam, said that the remarks from the North “showed how high the wall of distrust has become in South-North Korean relations.”

+During the 2025 China Victory Day Parade, South Korean National Assembly Speaker Woo Won-shik met with North Korean leader Kim Jong Un and the two shook hands and had a brief conversation.
+According to Woo's entourage, Woo said "We met again after 7 years" (referring to the 2018 inter-Korean summit) and Kim replied with the single word "yes".
+Woo also met with Vladimir Putin and Putin asked Woo if there is any message he can relay to Kim, with Woo responding by saying that it is important to build peace in the Korean Peninsula despite difficulties.

+In March 2026, North Korea removed a clause from its constitution that called for Korean reunification.
+Subsequently, all clauses referring to South Korea or national unification were removed from the Rules of the Workers' Party of Korea revised in 2026.